• Skip to primary navigation

 Instructions

-• Pre-heat your oven to 180C/160C Fan/350F/Gas Mark 4 and line a cupcake tin with paper cases
+• Pre-heat your oven to 160C Fan/350F/Gas Mark 4 and line a cupcake tin with paper cases

 • Add the eggs and milk, and whisk in

-• Add the self raising flour, Galaxy Hot Chocolate Powder and baking powder and whisk in
+• Add the self raising flour, Galaxy Hot Chocolate Powder and baking powder and whisk in gently

-• Divide the mixture between the cupcakes cases, and bake them for 20-25 minutes until a skewer inserted comes out clean.
+• Divide the mixture between the cupcakes cases, and bake them for 20-25 minutes or until a skewer inserted comes out clean.
 Put them on a rack to cool completely

-• Top with pieces of the Galaxy chocolate bar!
+• Top with pieces of the Galaxy chocolate bar

 • Store in an airtight container in a cool place, eat leftovers within 3 days